fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 => Hello!
 ```
 ### Method Definition and Local Variable Scope
 A method definition __creates its own scope__ outside the regular flow of execution.
+Method parameters (assigned as local variables within the method definition) are scoped at the *method definition level*, and are __not__ available *outside* of the method definition.

 This is why local variables *within* a method definition cannot be referenced from outside of the method definition.
 It's also the reason why local variables within a method definition cannot access data outside of the method definition (unless the data is passed in as an argument).
 ```